These powerful lessons can improve your overall relationship with your dog and improve his behavior as a positive side effect.

 Instead of seeing this as a failure in your dog’s ability to be a therapy dog, consider the amazing possibilities you could have doing something more active together.
 Perhaps this unexpected development will open up a new world to you, with like-minded friends and fun travel.
 (And perhaps your dog will grow to share your interest in providing comfort to people later in his life!)

 Just as you would with a child, try meeting your dog where he is, accepting him for who he is today.
 Be open to discovering the wonderful gifts he can bring to your life right now.

 There isn’t an individual on this planet that ever stops learning.
 In fact, learning is always taking place, even when we don’t realize it.

 If you think of training a dog as something you do haphazardly (when you find the time) for the first few weeks he’s in your home, you will not be happy with the results.
 Alternatively, if you weave training into your everyday life with your dog, thinking of each brief interaction as a teaching moment, you will be amazed by the outcome.
 Your dog will receive clear and consistent messages from you in all types of settings and situations.
 This will allow him to develop into a calm, confident dog who truly understands what is expected of him and which behaviors are appropriate to choose on his own.

 It’s not uncommon for someone to ask me, “How long will it take before my dog is trained?”
 The truth is, there really isn’t an answer to this question because there should not be an “ed” on the end of the word train.
 As long as we are alive, learning is always happening and none of us is ever fully “trained.”

-Instead of being disappointed by this and thinking that you will have to train your dog for the rest of his life, I encourage you to flip that narrative and become excited about the opportunity to share a mutual journey in learning alongside each other – a journey that builds a bond like no other.
+Instead of being disappointed by this and thinking that you will have to train your dog for the rest of his life, I encourage you to flip that narrative and become excited about the opportunity to share a mutual journey in.